Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Richtmyer-Meshkov instability

 \section{Richtmyer-Meshkov instability}

-When the initial shock wave hits the perturbed interface, the non-collinear pressure and density gradient will induce vorticity at the perturbed interface and change the fluid velocity near the interface, resulting in the development of perturbation.
-In this section, the RMI induced by a shock wave passing through a heavy/light density interface is simulated by using the magnetohydrodynamic DBM.
-The effects of different initial magnetic field ${B_0}$ on the evolution of RMI and the subsequent re-shock process, both the induced HNE and TNE effects, are carefully investigated.
+In this section, the RMI induced by a shock wave passing through a heavy/light density interface is simulated by using the current DBM.
+The effects of different initial magnetic field ${B_0}$ on the evolution of RMI and the subsequent re-shock process are carefully investigated.
 This section consists of three subsections.
 In the first subsection, the initial configuration of RMI is given.
-In the next subsection, the HNE and TNE effects of RMI without magnetic field are investigated.
-In the last subsection, the HNE and TNE effects of RMI with different initial magnetic field are carefully investigated.
-Meanwhile, the entropy production rates under different initial magnetic field are calculated and analyzed.
-To ensure the resolution, a grid convergence analysis is performed and analyzed in Appendix~\ref{appC}.
+In the next subsection, the HNE and TNE effects of RMI without magnetic fields are investigated.
+In the last subsection, the HNE and TNE effects of RMI with different initial magnetic fields are carefully investigated.
+Meanwhile, the entropy production rates with different initial magnetic fields are calculated and analyzed.
+As a preliminary application of related research work, this work adopts a first-order model.
+The reason is as follows: (i) in the case of low-intensity shocks, the first-order model is sufficient, and (ii) the results of these low-level models provide a technical and cognitive basis for the next step of higher-intensity shock scenarios.